-Environmental sustainability can only be achieved by creating closed loop supply chains.
-These closed loop systems are designed to manage and explicitly consider the reverse and forward supply chain activities over the entire life cycle of the product.
-This involves recovering the materials used through collection, recycling and recovery through mechanisms that are built and communicated to the end consumer.
+Environmental sustainability can be achieved by creating closed-loop supply chains.
+These closed-loop systems are designed to manage and explicitly consider the reverse and forward supply chain activities over the product’s entire life cycle.
+This involves recovering the materials used through the collection, recycling and recovery through mechanisms built and communicated to the end consumer.

 Circular systems need significant efforts from stakeholders and the commitment to make a change.
-To create a circular system for any sector would mean a realignment of all factories and suppliers in all the suppliers in all the countries they exist in.
+Moreover, creating a circular system means a realignment of all factories and suppliers in all the countries.
 Hence a dramatic shift would need to take place in the entire chain.

 Circular systems should be understood, planned and implemented with a keen direction on restorative design.
-The focus has to be on restoring environment and other ecosystems because the global push towards sustainability is also happening because of several macro forces around food, population, water, health and climate change which are altering our world.
+The focus has to be on restoring the environment and other ecosystems because the global push towards sustainability is also happening because of several macro forces around food, population, water, health, and climate change altering our world.

 - Services and products that extend the lifecycle through increased use cycles, repair or refurbishment services